Suri312006/undergradthesis/1-introduction.typ

 == Our Contributions

+In this thesis, I detail the fundamentals of security in the Twizzler operating system, and discuss how I implement and refine some of the high level ideas described in @twizzler and an early draft of a Twizzler security paper.
+Additionally we evaluate these systems inside kernel and user space, with comparsions to micro-benchmarks done with an older version of twizzler.

 // describe the twizzler opensource project
 //
 // my contribution of the existing plan for a security system